 If you are covering a small, non-institutional exhibition or a non-documented happening, your photos and personal documentation are welcomed.
 Please submit photos of artwork that are well lit, not blurry, and feature only one piece at a time.
 Photos from artist interviews, panel discussions, or other happenings should be clear and avoid chaos (i.e. lots of other people) in the photo.
 Please reach out with any questions about photography/documentation if necessary.

-For our third issue, Boston Art Review welcomes submissions of critical perspectives, essays, reviews, interviews, and artwork for our forthcoming print publication: Tracing Movement.
+Boston Art Review welcomes submissions of critical perspectives, essays, reviews, interviews, and artwork for our spring issue: No Boundaries.

 Reviews: Approximately 800 – 1,000 words.
 Images should be included.
 Reviews should cover exhibitions, gallery events, artists, or happenings within and around Boston.
 This writing should be spirited, engaging, and critical without heavily relying on jargon.
 Don’t be afraid to express a critical opinion or be referential.
 There is an expectation that these reviews will include enough context/research to make them both timely and timeless in the print publication.